Many Studio Owners and Engineers have BAD GAS...

 the days of Mono recording, but all of whom had

-great skill and great ears.
-And the engineers
+great skill and great ears

 all started as Second Engineers working under skilled older